 Back when Pearson was having the Conservative whip withdrawn, the UKIP leader was Roger Knapman (a former Tory MP), who wanted the party to be a serious, orthodox enterprise.
 ‘We have to be policy-based, not personality-based,’ he argued.
 He was wrong.
 It only worked when it was all based on personality – Farage’s personality.

-He was the party’s first ever election candidate, its first representative on Question Time, and the first leader of any party to break the ninety-year Tory-Labour duopoly in a national election; under him, UKIP came second in the 2009 European election, with 16 per cent of the vote.
+He wasn’t the party’s first ever election candidate (despite claiming that in his autobiography), but he was its first representative on Question Time, and the first leader of any party to break the ninety-year Tory-Labour duopoly in a national election; under him, UKIP came second in the 2009 European election, with 16 per cent of the vote.

 After Pearson’s ineffective interregnum, Farage returned as leader, and set about scaring David Cameron into the promise of a referendum.
 Then, in the 2014 Euro-election, UKIP came top of the poll, with over a quarter of the vote, some 4.4 million people.
 The numbers dropped slightly in the general election the following year, but UKIP did come third in the popular vote, even if they only got one MP.
 (Had seats matched vote-share, they would have had 82 members).